Brookdale admits F-1 international students during the Autumn (September-December) and Spring (January-May) semesters.

 If you wish to submit your application in person, please schedule an appointment with a member of the International Education Center Staff by calling 732-224-2799 or email us at email@example.com.

-In order to get admission to Brookdale, please send the following items to the International Education Center:
+In order to get admission to Brookdale, please submit the following items to the International Education Center:

 Immunization Record Form or other proof of your immunizations.